 Gavin Smith has three decades’ experience as a specialist family law barrister, dealing with all types of financial remedy proceedings following relationship breakdown.

-Gavin now focusses full time on his established practice as an arbitrator and private FDR evaluator.
-He is described by Chambers and Partners as ‘well regarded for his well-established arbitration practice.’
-In DB v DLJ [2016] EWHC 324 (Fam), Mr Justice Mostyn described Gavin’s arbitration award as ‘a thorough, conscientious and clear piece of work.
+Gavin now focusses full time on his established practice as an arbitrator and private FDR evaluator, for which he is highly commended in the professional directories.
+In DB v DLJ [2016] EWHC 324 (Fam), Mr Justice Mostyn referred to Gavin’s arbitration award as ‘a thorough, conscientious and clear piece of work.
 Its quality is a testament to the merit of opting for arbitration.’

 He is also an experienced private FDR evaluator, assisting couples on separation by giving them an assessment of the likely outcome in their case, and thus providing them with a basis for a negotiated settlement.